Permanent exhibition

 Building the past, the present and the future

-The new exhibition will explore humanitarian action by focusing on three periods in the history of the International Red Cross and Red Crescent Movement:
+The new exhibition, which will be ‘im/permanent’, will explore humanitarian action by focusing on three periods in the history of the International Red Cross and Red Crescent Movement:

 Why and how was the Movement formed, and how has it changed since the 19th century?